 And despite popular belief, Pugs are intelligent.
 They may not be the fastest learners or even the most obedient dogs, but they’re adaptively smart.
 Pugs are great at learning from others and from previous experiences, which is essential for any lap dog.

-Why Pugs Are Good With Kids
+4 Reasons Why Pugs Are Good With Kids

 Pugs are without question, loyal dogs.
 And according to Animal Roll, Pugs are considered one of the 20 most loyal dog breeds.
 Largely thanks to their affectionate and sociable nature, Pugs tend to stick by their family, including the kids.

-If you don’t want your dog to constantly stick by your children and offer warmth and fun, don’t get a Pug.
+If you don’t want your dog to constantly stick by your kids and offer warmth and fun, don’t get a Pug.
 That’s exactly what they’ll do, and why they’re frequently referred to as velcro dogs when placed in a loving home environment.

 I love how pugs tend to be “velcro dogs.”
 Wherever I went, my Pugly always followed me and was right at my feet.– Mcdonsco (Dog Forums)